þingvellir National Park

 Öxarárfoss waterfall falls between the continental plates at þingvellir National Park.
-The park is a UNESCO heritage site which holds many historical claims. þingvellir means “Parliamentary Plains” and as the name suggests, the location was the stage for the Earliest Icelandic assemblies.
+The park is a UNESCO heritage site that holds many historical claims. þingvellir means “Parliamentary Plains,” and as the name suggests, the location was the stage for the earliest Icelandic assemblies.

 Tectonic Plates

-Öxarárfoss falls from the Öxarár river and then runs between the tectonic plates for about half kilometer.
-The river then works it’s way to þingvallavatn – Iceland’s largest and coldest lake.
-On the way to the lake the waterfall descends a man made waterfall which diverts the flow onto the plains.
+Öxarárfoss falls from the Öxarár river and then runs between the tectonic plates for about half a kilometer.
+The river then works it’s way to þingvallavatn.
+A scenic lake, þingvallavatn is Iceland’s largest and coldest lake.
+After Oxarafoss, the river winds its way to the lake via a man-made waterfall, which diverts the flow of water onto the lower plains.
 The man-made waterfall was created by early Icelanders to create a water source for horses attending the early parliament assemblies.

 Booking.comNorth American Plate